Sunivihaan/Azure-women-hackathon-Mudra-Chatbot/source/README.md

 - Select `MultilanguageQnABot.csproj` file
 - Press `F5` to run the project

-## Testing the Multilanguage QnA Bot using Bot Framework Emulator
+## Testing the Mudra ChatBot using Bot Framework Emulator

 [Bot Framework Emulator](https://github.com/microsoft/botframework-emulator) is a desktop application that allows bot developers to test and debug their bots on localhost or running remotely through a tunnel.
 Follow [this](https://github.com/Microsoft/BotFramework-Emulator/releases) link to install the Bot Framework Emulator version 4.3.0 or greater.